 Why invest in quantum computing?

 Quantum Computers leverage the principles of quantum mechanics to create new, powerful ways to perform computations.
-Quantum technology should be viewed as a critical enabler for industries in the future with applications including better methods of drug discovery and modeling financial markets.
+Quantum technology should be viewed as a critical enabler for industries in the future with applications including better methods of drug discovery and modelling financial markets.

 Nonetheless, the quantum industry is still in a very early stage.
 Almost all the companies outlined in this article are yet to generate material revenue from quantum technology.
-Over the past decade these companies have been growing out of research labs, taking on both government and private financing and committing to fundamental research to develop truly novel technologies.
+Over the past decade these companies have been growing out of research labs, taking on both government and private financing from quantum investors and committing to fundamental research to develop truly novel technologies.

 24 Quantum Computing Stocks to Invest In